XOR-LIFE/node-production/README.md

 **Second Server Block:**

-This will redirect all requests to your subdomain `www` and VPS-IP-Address to your domain name without `www`.
+This will redirect all requests to your subdomain `www` and your `VPS-IP-Address` to your domain name without `www`.

 <br>